rsn8887/Sharp-Bilinear-Shaders/README.md

 This is a collection of shaders for sharp pixels without pixel wobble and minimal blurring in RetroArch/Libretro, based on TheMaister's work.

-There are four shaders included.
+The following shaders are included:

 - "sharp-bilinear-2x-prescale"